bramwelt/website/source/deployment-strategies.rst

         action [:enable, :start]
     end

-For those not intimately familiar with Chef, this says: Install application, upload the application configuration to ``/etc/application``, upload the webserver configuration to ``/etc/init/application.conf``, and start the application server using
+For those not intimately familiar with Chef resources, this says: Install application, upload the application configuration to ``/etc/application``, upload the webserver configuration to ``/etc/init/application.conf``, and start the application server using